Article 213. Frauds Against The Public Treasury And Similar Offenses

 1. That the offender be a public officer;

-2. That he should have taken advantage of his office, that is,
+2. That he should have taken advantage of his office, that is, he intervened in the transaction in his official capacity;

-or speculator or made use of any other scheme with regard to
+3. That he entered into an agreement with any interested party or speculator or made use of any other scheme with regard to

 (a) furnishing supplies

-(b) the making of contracts, or
+(b) The making of contracts, or

-(c) the adjustment or settlement of account relating to a
+(c) the adjustment or settlement of accounts relating to public property or funds; and

-with any interested party or speculator or by merely making use
+The felony is consummated by merely entering into an agreement with any interested party or speculator or by merely making use of any scheme to defraud the Government.

 ILLEGAL EXACTIONS